Fireworks.ai offers an OpenAI-compatible REST API for querying text models. There are several ways to interact with it:

 Text models generate text based on the provided input prompt.
 All text models support this basic completions API.
 Using this API, the model will successively generate new tokens until either the maximum number of output tokens has been reached or if the model’s special end-of-sequence (EOS) token has been generated.

-NOTE: Llama-family models will automatically prepend the beginning-of-sequence (BOS) token (<s>) to your prompt input.
-This is to be consistent with the original implementation.
+Most models will automatically prepend the beginning-of-sequence (BOS) token (e.g. <s>) to your prompt input.
+You can always double-check by passing raw_output and inspecting the resulting prompt_token_ids.

 Here are some examples of calling the completions API: